3ll3d00d/beqdesigner/docs/ui/remux_audio.md

 The Remux Audio dialog allows you to apply filters to an audio track and create a new file containing a video track, the filtered audio and, optionally, the original audio track.

+Some common ways to use remux are found in the [workflow section](../workflow/remux.md)

 !!! info
     Most options behave the same as found in [Extract Audio](./extract_audio.md) so only options specific to remuxing will be covered here.

 ### Prerequisites